Safeguarding Policy

 • It has been assessed (by the Chair and Directors) and agreed that the child or vulnerable adult is unable/incapable of making an informed decision for himself or herself.

-• Staff should be prepared to accept that no action, other than continued monitoring, might in some circumstances be the only option due to current legal implications.
+• Workers should be prepared to accept that no action, other than continued monitoring, might in some circumstances be the only option due to current legal implications.

-Where a member of staff or volunteer wishes to disclose alleged abuse perpetrated by a colleague or participant they must immediately contact the Company Chair.
+Where a worker or volunteer wishes to disclose alleged abuse perpetrated by a colleague or participant they must immediately contact the Company Chair.
 An investigation will be set up immediately and this may involve the colleague or participant being suspended from work, volunteering or attending.
-(Banning a participant for a minimum of four weeks, and requiring them to attend an interview before being allowed back, is one action that can be taken if a staff member is abused.)
+(Banning a participant for a minimum of four weeks, and requiring them to attend an interview before being allowed back, is one action that can be taken if a Team member is abused.)

-If staff or volunteers observe a possible incident of abuse or have suspicions abuse is being perpetrated, or receive a disclosure from an activity participant or another source, where the alleged abuser is a member of staff, they must comply with the Public Disclosure Act (1998).
-This Act requires staff to report any fraud, misconduct or malpractice to their line manager.
-Failure to do so may result in disciplinary action being taken against the staff member.
+If workers or volunteers observe a possible incident of abuse or have suspicions abuse is being perpetrated, or receive a disclosure from an activity participant or another source, where the alleged abuser is a worker, they must comply with the Public Disclosure Act (1998).
+This Act requires workers to report any fraud, misconduct or malpractice to their line manager.
+Failure to do so may result in disciplinary action being taken against the worker.

 Multi-agency procedures